ahmedsam007/NanoJet/Tools/USER_ANNOUNCEMENT_EMAIL.md

 If you have any questions or issues, please visit: https://github.com/ahmedsam007/IdmMac/issues

-Thank you for using IDMMac! 🙏
+Thank you for using NanoJet! 🙏

 ---

 Best regards,
-The IDMMac Team
+The NanoJet Team
 ```

 ---